KiClaudia/antibioticAnalysis/README.md

 New script for lysis.
 Non-parametric, need kruskal wallis New script for agglutination, non-parametric, need kruskal wallis New script for BKA, used beta regression

+# 4/19/2023
+We can't look at effect of just antibiotics because there is no Jan20 time point.
+New script abxLPS_igy, 3 way rm anova looking at effects of anx AND LPS over entire study Updated in manuscript too (results)